College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-There were about 61 legal professions students who graduated with this degree at Montclair State in the most recent data year.
-After graduating, legal professions degree recipients usually make around $37,422 in the first five years of their career.
+There were roughly 74 legal professions students who graduated with this degree at Montclair State in the most recent year we have data available.
+After graduating, legal professions degree recipients typically earn around $37,422 at the beginning of their careers.

 More information about a degree in legal professions from Montclair State University